Article I – Basic Rights and Responsibilities

 The Family Education Rights and Privacy Act of 1974 (The Buckley Amendment) regulates the maintenance, confidentiality, and accessibility of students’ educational records.
 This Act protects the privacy of students by providing them with certain rights regarding specified records.
 The complete text of and information about the Act are available in the Registrar’s Office and the Office of the Dean of Students.
 Disciplinary records are covered by this Act and, therefore, are available to the student for inspection.

-Incidents will result in the development of a student disciplinary file in the name of the referred student or student organization.
-The files are retained in the Office of the Dean of Students, except for academic misconduct files which are retained by the Office of the Vice President of Academic Affairs and Dean of Faculty.
-Student files will be retained as disciplinary records seven years from when the student graduates or leaves the College due to death, withdrawal, or academic dismissal.
-Files for student organizations will be retained at the discretion of the Dean of Students.
-Student disciplinary records of cases resulting in suspension, expulsion, or organizational deactivation may be retained for longer periods of time or permanently at the discretion of the dean of students.
+Students found in violation of the Code of Student Conduct will have a student disciplinary file retained by the VPSA or designee.
+Academic misconduct files are retained by the Office of the Associate Dean of Faculty.
+Student files will be retained as disciplinary records seven years from when the student graduates or leaves the College.
+Student disciplinary records of cases resulting in suspension, expulsion, or organizational deactivation may be retained for longer periods of time.